Vietnam.vn - Nền tảng quảng bá Việt Nam

 VCCI Deputy Secretary General Dau Anh Tuan said that it is necessary to soon have a legal framework for new generation cigarettes, in order to manage and reduce smuggled goods.

-"The biggest problem now is that these products are mostly smuggled and hand-carried, without any control framework," said Mr. Dau Anh Tuan, Deputy General Secretary of the Vietnam Federation of Commerce and Industry (VCCI), at a seminar on the management of new-generation cigarettes on the afternoon of August 18.
+"The biggest problem now is that these products are mostly smuggled and hand-carried, without any control framework," said Mr. Dau Anh Tuan, Deputy Secretary General of the Vietnam Federation of Commerce and Industry (VCCI), at a seminar on the management of new-generation cigarettes on the afternoon of August 18.
 This omission is a big problem, affecting the health of consumers, the market, and even causing tax losses.

 Compared to traditional cigarettes, new generation products have advantages such as less toxic gas content.
 In some countries such as the US, UK, Germany, there are recommendations for specific groups of people to switch to new generation cigarettes to minimize the impact on health.

-Meanwhile, the cases are currently only handled based on legal regulations related to the circulation of goods (checking labels, invoices and documents) with the conclusion of the penalty being trading in goods of unknown origin; the highest administrative penalty is 50 million VND, not enough of a deterrent, while the profit of the goods is very high.
+Meanwhile, the cases are currently only handled based on legal regulations related to the circulation of goods (checking labels, invoices and documents) with the conclusion of the penalty being trading in goods of unknown origin; The highest administrative penalty is 50 million VND, not enough of a deterrent, while the profit of the goods is very high.

 "The government needs to soon specifically identify new generation cigarettes and develop management policies to develop regulations," he said, noting that it is necessary to synchronize and cover quality standards, business regulations, production, import-export, distribution, and taxes to ensure effectiveness.